conjurer-rich/richallen.info/_pages/home.md

 ## Achievements

+- I led the adoption of [Team Topologies at PureGym](https://teamtopologies.com/puregym), restructuring software teams to better align with business needs, accelerate delivery, and foster greater collaboration.
+- Successfully partnered with businesses from small startups (30 people) to large enterprises (10000+ people) to deliver workshops that empower teams to address alignment challenges and evolve for better outcomes.
+- Creator of actionable workshops, playbooks approaches inspired by *Team Topologies*, helping organizations overcome limitations and achieve faster flow of change.
+- Recognized for delivering measurable improvements in team performance, communication, and delivery speed through innovative thinking and practical application.
 - Original co-founder of the [Developer South Coast](https://www.meetup.com/developersouthcoast/) technology user group in the UK, supporting developers in learning new technologies for over 13 years.
-- Successfully partnered with businesses to deliver workshops that empower teams to address alignment challenges and evolve for better outcomes.
-- Creator of actionable frameworks and playbooks, including approaches inspired by *Team Topologies*, helping organizations overcome limitations and achieve faster flow of change.
-- Recognized for delivering measurable improvements in team performance, communication, and delivery speed through innovative thinking and practical application.

 ## How I can help you